forks/Kindle-note-export/README.md

 -f filename     The file containing the clippings.

--t              list the book titles in the clipping file.
+-t              List the book titles in the clipping file.

--a              list the all the authors.
+-a              List the all the authors.
 Authors are only listed once.

+-o directory    The directory to output files.